tribell4310/bead-assay/README.md

 ## Data processing

 The data processing scripts require python 3.5 or higher, preferably installed in a dedicated virtual environment.
 The scripts should be placed into a dedicated working directory.
 Package dependencies are:
+ - cython
+ - csv
+ - math
+ - imageio
+ - numpy
+ - matplotlib
+ - cv2
+ - skimage
- - Blah blah blah
+ - scipy
- - Blah blah blah blah
- - Blah blah
+ - datetime
- - Blah
+ - statistics

+In addition, your system will need:
  - C compiler (gcc on Linux systems or equivalent for MacOS).
+ - imagemagick

 ### Pre-compile custom functions